 While our program will NOT be in person at Midyear for the Showcase or PPS, please join us online at one of our upcoming information sessions.
 Dates and links will be updated on our residency website:

-Residency programs will be minimally represented at our virtual residency showcase, to be held during the Midyear Clinical Meeting.
-We will NOT be conducting individual PPS interviews for any residency positions.
-Please visit our showcase, or more appropriately, visit our website and plan to attend one of our program specific Zoom or Webex sessions, where you can meet program RPD's, preceptors, and residents, learn detailed information about each program, and connect with team members to get your questions answered!
+We will NOT be conducting individual PPS interviews for any residency positions, and will not be participating in the residency showcase.
+Please visit our website and plan to attend one of our program specific Zoom or Webex sessions, where you can meet program RPD's, preceptors, and residents, learn detailed information about each program, and connect with team members to get your questions answered!

 If interested, please contact program directors listed above.

 Applicants for the PGY-1 or combined PGY-1/2 programs must be graduates of an ACPE accredited college of pharmacy, and must be eligible for licensure as a pharmacist in the state of North Carolina.